IMF eyes new relationship with biggest shareholder after Biden win

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-One IMF source said that some member countries are hoping Mr Biden will reconsider the Trump administration's opposition to new IMF resources, including a general allocation of new Special Drawing Rights that could boost members' currency reserves by hundreds of billions of dollars.
+An IMF source said that some member countries are hoping Mr Biden will reconsider the Trump administration's opposition to new IMF resources, including a general allocation of new Special Drawing Rights (SDR) that could boost members' currency reserves by hundreds of billions of dollars.

 Treasury Secretary Steven Mnuchin has opposed such measures, which were last deployed during the 2009 financial crisis when Mr Biden was vice-president.